Akuli/jou/doc/perf.md

 Aborted
 ```

-For more about UB, see [the UB docs](ub.md).

 UB is easiest to find and understand when optimizations are turned off.
 For example, the optimizer might realize that a large part of the code cannot possibly run without invoking UB,
 and hence just delete it, like it deleted our crashing code in the above example.
-This would be much more confusing to debug than a crash,
+This would be much more confusing to debug than a crash.

-especially with `--valgrind` as explained in [the UB docs](ub.md).
+For more about UB, see [the UB docs](ub.md).